kuldeep7688/soft-measures-causal-intelligence/README.md

 2. Fine-tuned LLMs are more effective at generating FCMs from text than their foundation model counterparts.

 This study underscores the potential benefits of developing human-aligned evaluation measures and provides a robust methodology for validating graph-based NLP predictions.

-### A Note on this Repository

-This repository contains the code and resources associated with the paper "MATCH: Measure Alignment Through Comparative Human Judgement for FCM Extraction".
-The content is organized into various directories, each serving a specific purpose related to the project's objectives.
-As the paper is currently under review for the EMNLP conference, the repository remains anonymous until publication.

-Upon acceptance and publication of the paper, the repository will be de-anonymized, and further details, including contact information and license, will be updated accordingly.
-We encourage collaboration and welcome contributions from the community.
-Feel free to reach out and cooperate with us; we will be glad to work together.

-Please note that some components, especially those in the `user_interface` directory, require specific setup and dependencies as outlined in the respective README and INSTALL files.
-Ensure you follow the provided instructions for a seamless setup and usage experience.

 ### Project Structure